Microsoft Defender Advanced Threat Protection with Azure Security Center

-If you have a proxy or firewall that is blocking anonymous traffic, as a Windows Defender ATP sensor is connecting from the system context, make sure that anonymous traffic is permitted.
-Follow the instructions in Enable access to Windows Defender ATP service URLs in the proxy server.
+If you have a proxy or firewall that is blocking anonymous traffic, as a Microsoft Defender ATP sensor is connecting from the system context, make sure that anonymous traffic is permitted.
+Follow the instructions in Enable access to Microsoft Defender ATP service URLs in the proxy server.

 Test the feature

-To generate a benign Windows Defender ATP test alert:
+To generate a benign Microsoft Defender ATP test alert:

 Use Remote Desktop to access either a Windows Server 2012 R2 VM or a Windows Server 2016 VM.
 Open a Command Prompt window.